edtomb/Pro-Con-Bot/README.md

-# ProConBot: be confident in your decisions
+# Pro-Con Bot: Be confident in your decisions

 ![ProConBot Title](./images/proConBot_Title.png)